SreeVarshinii/ICU_sepsis_prediction/README.md

 └── tests/                  # Unit Tests
 ```

+---

-## 📜 License
+## License
-This project is open-source.
-Please attribute the PhysioNet 2019 Challenge for the dataset.
+Open-source research code.
+Please cite the **PhysioNet 2019 Sepsis Challenge** dataset when using this repository.